hm-lang/core/proposals/README.md

 memory but then use a pointer to the rest.  it's ok if scripts take a performance hit (pointer dereference).

-TODO: a general purpose "part of your memory is here, part of your memory is there" class
+TODO: a general purpose "part of your memory is here, part of your memory is there" class almost sounds like virtual memory with mappings.  that should probably be non-standard/non-core.

 TODO: discuss having all instance methods in some special virtual table, e.g., possibly with additional reflection information (for things like `@for method in mutators(myClass)`